 If an employee tests positive for COVID-19 but was not in the facility while they were symptomatic or in the 48 hours prior illness onset, no additional cleaning and disinfection may be required.
-To determine when an employee may safely return to the setting, follow the DPH Return to Work Guidance.
+To determine when an employee may safely return to the setting, follow the DPH COVID-19 Isolation and Quarantine Guidance for the General Public.